MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-apps-overview.md

 When you create an app in Teams with the Power Apps app for the first time, or install an app created with Power Apps from the app catalog for the first time, you get to choose which team is responsible for customizing,  maintaining, and sharing the app.

-After you select a team, a new Project Oakdale environment is created if it doesn’t already exist.
+After you select a team, a new Dataverse for Teams environment is created if it doesn’t already exist.
 This environment provides the necessary workspace for your team to collaborate on all your data, apps, flows, and bots.
-More information: [About the Project Oakdale environment](https://docs.microsoft.com/power-platform/admin/about-teams-environment)
+More information: [About the Dataverse for Teams environment](https://docs.microsoft.com/power-platform/admin/about-teams-environment)

 Once your team has finished creating an app together, you can then share your app with others inside of your company so that others can leverage the great